<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Wright-Patt is divided into Areas A, B, and Kittyhawk.
 Area B is about two miles from the other areas.
 Getting around WPAFB may be a little confusing at first, as State Highway 444 divides Areas A and B. Once you determine which side you need to get to, it’s easy to navigate.
 A base shuttle system provides service between all areas, including Kittyhawk Center.

-WPAFB has seven base gates, which have varying hours and are subject to change depending on mission needs.
-Area B normally has three gates open, and Area A has four.
-Gate 1A is the “commissary gate,” which provides access to the commissary and Exchange services.
-A new gate opened late 2019 for commercial and passenger vehicles at Wright-Patt’s Area A. Gate 26A is open weekdays for both commercial and passenger vehicles, and Saturdays for commercial vehicles only.
-Check with the official page for hours of operation.
+WPAFB has multiple base gates, which have varying hours and are subject to change depending on mission needs.
+Gate 1A is the "commissary gate," which provides access to the commissary and Exchange services.

 WPAFB Military Housing

-Unaccompanied Housing is provided for unaccompanied Airmen in the ranks of E-1 to E-3 and E-4 with less than 3 years of service.
+Unaccompanied Housing is provided for unaccompanied Airmen in the ranks of E-1 to E-3, as mwell as E-4s with less than three years of service.

 On-base government housing is available for officers and General Officers and consists of 100 three- and four-bedroom units.
 Most of these units are designated for key and essential personnel.
 Contact the WPAFB Military Housing Office for more details.